railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_traceability.rst

 * ``Waiting`` : in the case of transactions ``From Order``, this state shows that the stock move is blocked waiting for the end of another move,

-* ``Cancelled`` : the stock move was not carried out, so there is no accounting for it in either real stock or virtual stock.
+* ``Cancelled`` : the stock move was not carried out, so it is not taken into account in either real stock or virtual stock.

 Delivery orders, goods receipts and internal picking lists are just documents that group a set of